Modern alternatives to the paper chore chart

 Shared Calendars (Google Calendar)

-Advantages: Free, time visualization
+Advantages: Free, visual timeline

-Household Apps with Rotation
+Household Chore Apps with Rotation

 Advantages: Designed for cleaning, automatic scheduling